 Not only are we kicking off a beautiful Saturday in Colorado, but it’s my husband’s birthday.
-We’re (both) officially that much closer to 30 — eek! 😉 While my childhood and high school years feel like forever ago, I still can’t believe we’re already in our late 20s.
-Time truly flies.
-But, I’m one of those people who actually enjoys the process of getting older.
-I think it’s a beautiful thing.
-And yes, I realize that doesn’t make me the most popular person in the room.
-Because even with its nuances, the aging process is something I’ve grown quite fond of.
+We’re (both) officially that much closer to 30.
 Every year brings a slew of new challenges, opportunities, learning experiences, and unforgettable memories.
 They’re all things I wouldn’t trade for the world.
 Even the hardships.
 I’m also so relieved that time has allowed me to mend certain struggles in my life, like my relationship with food and my body — this new relationship is one I will never take for granted.
 Lastly, time has guided me through necessary career changes and more personal growth than I ever thought possible.
-So, yes, I welcome aging with open arms.
+For those reasons, I welcome aging with open arms.

-Anyway, back to my husband’s birthday.
-Unfortunately, he’s feeling a bit under the weather, so we’ll be laying low the rest of the day.
-But, we’ll just chalk this up as an excuse to continue his birthday celebrations next week.
-If you’re reading this, C, know that there aren’t enough words to describe how grateful I am that you were born on this day, 28 years ago.
+If you’re reading this, Cameron, know that there aren’t enough words to describe how grateful I am that you were born on this day, 28 years ago.
 You’re my best friend, my confidant, my food taste-tester, my relentless support, my shoulder to lean on, my jack-of-all-trades, and the love of my life.
 We’ve now celebrated five birthdays together!
 But, in many ways, it feels like I’ve known you my whole life.
 In our time together, you’ve helped me step outside of my comfort zone, have given me the confidence to make ambitious choices, and have readily encouraged me to follow my dreams.
 Feeling thankful hardly does it justice.
 I can’t wait to watch our next 28 years unfold.

 Coconut Chia Pudding with Blood Orange